bbrandt/verpatch/verpatch-ReadMe.txt

 Source code
 ============
-The source is provided as a Visual C++ 2008 project, it can be compiled with VC 2008, 2010, 2012 Express.
+The source is provided as a Visual C++ 2010 project, it can be compiled with VC 2008, 2010, 2012 Express.
+(The VC 2008 compatible project is in verpatch(vs2008).sln, verpatch.vcproj files. verpatch.sln, .vcxproj are for VC++ 2010).
 It demonstrates use of the UpdateResource and imagehlp.dll API.
 It does not demonstrate good use of C++, coding style or anything else.
 Dependencies on VC features available only in paid versions have been removed.